 A Good example is “What Makes A High Converting Webpage” (this article).
 It provides insights for marketers and entrepreneurs about what makes a good website.
 This will keep readers on the page and encourage them to continue reading.

 Optimize your images to further improve loading speed.

 You can decrease the file size of images to further speed up your website.
-The optimal file sizes for images depending on how much traffic your site receives.
+The optimal file sizes for images depend on how much traffic your site receives.
 You should aim for smaller than 1MB to improve load times.
-It's best to have an image as small as possible.
+It’s best to have an image as small as possible.
 We strive for as few kilobits as possible.

 Google says that reducing image file types is one of the best ways to increase page loading speeds.

 If you are not familiar with image compression software, don’t worry.
 There are many free or paid tools available to help decrease the size of your images.
 One of these programs is TinyPNG which can reduce image file sizes by an average of 54%.

 You can decrease your image file size by resizing your images before uploading them.
 The general rule when resizing is to keep the longest side under 1000 pixels on average. unless your site calls for something specific, follow this practice.
 If you know the largest size an image will be, you can match that size.
 If you need help with optimizing your website, contact us.

 Localization and geodata help bring in traffic to convert.